 Thank you and congratulations on your decision to join the Armed Forces!

 The Armed Services Vocational Aptitude Battery (ASVAB) test is different depending where and why you take it.
 It contains nine different sub-tests, though they are not all created equal.
 The four most important sections of the ASVAB are Word Knowledge, Paragraph Comprehension, Arithmetic Reasoning, and Mathematics Knowledge.
 Why?
 Because these four sub-tests make up the Armed Forces Qualification Test (AFQT), which determines if you qualify to enlist in the military at all.
 The other five tests help determine your personal strengths and what specific military jobs you may qualify for.
-Scoring of the ASVAB and can be complex.
+Scoring of the ASVAB and can be complex especially depending on which branch you are in Marines asvab practice test, for example can be different than a Navy ASVAB practice test.
 Raw, standard, percentile, and composite scores all work together to show how well you did on each of the nine sub-tests.
 Your AFQT percentile score is used to determine how trainable you may be or what jobs you may be qualified to perform.
 Different branches of the military have different AFQT score requirements.
 For example, if you have a high school diploma and want to join the Army you must have a minimum AFQT of 31, whereas to join the Coast Guard the minimum is 40.
 Re-testing policies vary amongst branches, though all do allow it under different circumstances.

 No matter what branch of the military you’re considering, communication and language skills are essential.
 The better language skills you have, the better you can communicate with others.
 As you advance in your career, word knowledge will help you articulate what you want and will help you better understand what is expected of you by others.
 If you take the paper version of the test you will have 11 minutes to answer 35 questions, whereas on the computerized version you have 8 minutes to answer 16 questions.